Maybe you want to live free from money stress and anxiety. Or, perhaps you’re like me, aggressively investing to grow wealth.

 6. TFSA Remaining Contribution Room

 The Canadian Revenue Agency (CRA) sets an annual limit on the amount of money you can put into your TFSA.
 Your remaining TFSA contribution room is what matters.
-You don’t want to overcontribute because you’ll be hit with a fine equal to 1% of the overage per month.
+Don’t overcontribute – you’ll be hit with a fine equal to 1% of the overage per month.

-So, knowing your remaining contribution room is especially important if you are close to maxing out your TFSA.
-You can find your remaining total TFSA contribution on your CRA My Account.
-Be careful, the CRA does not capture any contributions made in the current year.
-Check out my TFSA contribution room calculator to track your real-time contribution room, along with an estimate of future TFSA account value based on investment returns.
+Be careful, the CRA does not capture any TFSA contributions made in the current year.
+Check out the TFSA contribution room calculator to track your real-time contribution room, and estimate future TFSA account value based on investment growth.

 7. RRSP Deduction Limit